ingerjm0/hifi-docs-review/03.create/04.entities/01.create-entities/docs.md

         - docs
 ---

-We are continually surprised by the ingentuity and creativity of the content creators in our community.
+We are continually surprised by the ingenuity and creativity of the content creators in our community.
 You too can join this community by creating new entities.
-The easiest way to start building is to use High Fidelity's Create Tools app.
+The easiest way to start building is to use High Fidelity's **Create** Tools app.

->>>>>You can only use the Create Tools app in domains where you have the permission to build.
+>>>>>You can only use the **Create** Tools app in domains where you have the permission to build.

 To add a new entity to your domain:
-1. In Interface, pull up your tablet or HUD and go to Create.
+1. In Interface, pull up your tablet or HUD and go to **Create**.
-2. In the Create Tools app, select the [type of entity](#types-of-entities) you want to create.
+2. In the **Create** Tools app, select the [type of entity](#types-of-entities) you want to create.
 3. Depending on the entity type, the behavior will be different:
-	* For model and material entities, enter the URL that you want to import.
+	* For model and [material entities](../material-entity), enter the URL that you want to import.
 	* For all other entities, an entity with the default settings will appear in front of your avatar.
-4. Edit the properties of your entity so that it [looks](../entity-appearance) and [behaves](../entity-physics) like you want it to.
+4. Edit the properties of your entity so that it [looks](../entity-appearance) and [behaves](../entity-behavior) like you want it to.

 ![](add-cube.png)
 ## Types of Entities